causalincentives/causalincentives.github.io/index.md

 There are also good online courses on the topic, such as the [AGI Safety Fundamentals Course](https://aisafetyfundamentals.com/) and the [ML Safety Course](https://course.mlsafety.org/).

 ## Getting involved

-With this background you should be able to read our technical papers above.
-Please reach out to Tom if you are working on a related project and would like to join our meetings.
+We are a friendly community with a promising research direction for a positive post-AGI future.
+Please reach out to Tom if you are working on a related topic and would like to join our meetings.

-In short, we offer a friendly community and a promising research direction for a positive post-AGI future.
-Welcome!